 I came across the Do-It-Yourself (DIY) trend when writing my essays and the subject captivated me.
 People prefer to make all sorts of things at home instead of buying them.
-And in many cases, making your own products is more expensive than buying them.
+And in many cases, making your own products is more expensive than buying them such as DIY shampoo.
 So why are so many people choosing to spend more to make the items themselves?

 The simple answer is that these people care about their health and want to live a greener and healthier lifestyle.
 For example, more and more people are making their own shampoos.
 It has been demonstrated that shampoos you purchase from the supermarket or even from reputable cosmetics companies contain dozens of harmful substances.